jaykumar1986/CanvasDraw/README.md

 # CanvasDraw
-How to draw a canvas on screen
+This sample code will help you how to draw a canvas on screen with finger move.